What are world views?

 An Autobiographical Account of How World Views Can Change

 If there is anything special about my life that can benefit others, it probably comes from the fact that my world view has been overturned not once, not twice, but three times in profound ways.
 Each time my world view has been transformed, the result has transcended and included my previous world view.
 Each change set the conditions and provided the foundation for the next change in my world view.
 In retrospect, I think this is why it has often been difficult for me to bridge where I am to others: there are a number of intermediate transitional steps that a person needs to have taken or be willing to take for another world view to make sense to them or to have any relevance at all.
 This is because we invariably assess information in terms of our world view.
 For Freud, a personal level rationalist, all higher level phenomena, such as mystical experiences, could only be outbreaks of pre-personal, pre-rational regressive delusion.
 For Jung, a late-personal pluralist and egalitarian, all lower level phenomena, such as schizophrenia, tended to be interpreted as mythic and symbolic expressions of the sacred.
 Similarly, New Agers tend to either view IDL as a spiritual discipline or dismiss it as a rational dismissal of the spiritual.
-Scientific humanists, including most therapists, tend to dismiss it as Gestalt role-play or simply telling yourself what you want to hear and what you already know.
+Scientific humanists, including most therapists, tend to pigeon-hole IDL as Gestalt role-play or simply as telling ourselves what we want to hear and what we already know.
 True Believers find too many areas that do not match their world view, and so feel threatened.

+Let me give you an example.
+I have never had many problems with anger or sadness, but I have had plenty of problems with other people who grew up surrounded by anger or sadness and had no problems expressing them.
+I never experienced dealing with such people as a child.
+I never experienced or had to cope with anyone who had a serious addiction or trauma when I was a child either.
 I felt loved unconditionally by my mother, my father, my two sisters, and Sadie, the black maid who was a surrogate mother to me.
 To this day, when I see a black woman, I have feelings of nurturance and warmth.
 Still, I was not particularly gifted and was self-critical.
 I was not good at sports, got my feelings hurt easily, was emotionally reactive, and felt a lot of guilt.
 I was lazy, an undisciplined student, and my inability to do math was a thorn in my side throughout my school years.
 I did not fit in and didn’t know how to.
 The worst part of all that was that I thought I was the only one with such problems!
 I didn’t realize that everybody else was experiencing most of these things too.
 Such is the nature of childhood narcissism, grandiosity, and personalization.

 In retrospect, because I wanted to be liked, I tried too hard to be nice and came across as superficial and phony.
 Because I was afraid of failure, I didn’t take many risks.
 I didn’t ask many questions in class, I didn’t challenge my peers, I didn’t go out for sports.
 I kept my head down.
 It was probably the biggest mistake in my life.
 If I had it to do over, I would be a big risk taker, pester teachers with questions, show a lot more interest in others, fail a lot more, learn from my mistakes, and try again.
 Also, I would know that it takes hard work to be good at anything and be much more determined and persistent.

 Basically, my childhood world view was that if something went wrong it was probably something I did or said.
-Carl Jung would call this being introverted; I would later learn that it is also called having an “internal locus of control.”
+Carl Jung would call this being introverted.
+I would later learn that it is also called having an “internal locus of control.”
 The advantage of this perspective is that you take responsibility for what happens to you.
 The disadvantage is that you take responsibility for far too much – you personalize things that people do or say or that happen in the world that have nothing to do with you.
 I now view taking responsibility for everything in an entirely different way, as narcissistic and grandiose.

 The three world views or perspectives that sequentially transformed this childhood world view were those of the Edgar Cayce readings, Nagarjuna’s Buddhist Mahayana Madhyamika, and that provided by many, many perspectives of dream characters and the personification of various life issues of others and myself that I have interviewed over decades.
 Other major influences were my encounter with Transactional Analysis, cognitive-behavioral therapy, and the integral approach of Ken Wilber.